salaboy/platforms-on-k8s/chapter-2/README.md

 # Chapter 2 :: Cloud-Native Application Challenges

-In this short tutorial we will be installing the `Conference Application` using Helm into a local KinD Kubernetes Cluster.
+In this short tutorial, we will be installing the `Conference Application` using Helm into a local KinD Kubernetes Cluster.

 Helm Charts can be published to Helm Chart repositories or also, since Helm 3.7 as OCI containers to container registries.

-Check the pre-requisites for all the totutorials [here](../chapter-1/README.md#pre-requisites-for-the-other-chapters)
+Check the pre-requisites for all the tutorials [here](../chapter-1/README.md#pre-requisites-for-the-other-chapters)

 ## Creating a local cluster with Kubernetes KinD

-Create a KinD Cluster with 3 worker nodes and 1 Control Plane
+Create a KinD Cluster with three worker nodes and 1 Control Plane.

 ```
 cat <<EOF | kind create cluster --name dev --config=-